Multiverse-Warehouse-Inventory-App/Warehouse-Inventory-App/README.md

 # P | E | M  Warehouse Management System App
 ####
 # About
-The Verizon Operations and Logistics Team is looking for a full redesign of our warehouse inventory management system and we would like you to build a prototype.
-A list of user stories and key features have been provided for you and your teammates.
+PEM, Inc. is a collaborative team of Verizon Apprentices, with backgrounds in Web Development, Full Stack, and Cloud Engineering.
+The Verizon Operations and Logistics Team is looking for a full redesign of their warehouse inventory management system and has tasked PEM, Inc. to present a prototype of a redesigned Warehouse Management System that supports key essential elements while also reaching for stretch goals that are optional in completing the task.

-Your team has been selected because of the range of skills and experiences you bring to the table.
-It will be up to you how you divide responsibilities in this project but note that your team includes a representative from our Web Dev, Full Stack, and a Cloud tracks.

 # Meet The Team